Reference

 Schema Files

-Schema files should be organized in the collections/ directory:
+Schema files should be organized in a schemas/ directory using JSON format:

 ├── shop/ # Domain-grouped schemas